- tune into your body for information;

 On occasion, these kinds of experiential exercises can uproot challenging emotions for some people.
 Students will be requested not to push beyond their comfort level in any exercise and to listen to what their bodies are saying.
 Should anyone become activated, they will be asked to refocus on mind-calming practices shared at the beginning of the workshop.

-This class will be delivered in person only at the Mindful Being Studio.
+This class will be delivered via Zoom and in person at The Jung Center.